Spotted Blue Eye, Pseudomugil gertrudae Weber 1911

 Distribution

-Several isolated populations occur in the Northern Territory and northern Queensland, from the Finniss River and Groote Eylandt, Northern Territory, and the Jardine River system, several small creeks at the tip of Cape York Peninsula, and the Murray Swamps near Tully, Queensland.
-Also in southern New Guinea.
+Isolated populations in the Northern Territory and northern Queensland, from the Finniss River and Groote Eylandt, Northern Territory, and the Jardine River system, several small creeks at the tip of Cape York Peninsula, and the Murray Swamps near Tully, Queensland.
+Elsewhere the species occurs in West Papua, Indonesia, and Papua New Guinea.

 Found in a range of freshwater habitats including small sandy or muddy-bottomed creeks, swamps and marshes, shady rainforest streams, lily lagoons, backwaters and overflows adjacent to larger rivers.
 Commonly aggregates in areas with abundant vegetation and woody debris.